nilleb/politics-in-taluyers/README.md

 ## Time spans

 The data covers the last 10 years - hence three different councils.
+The presence rate may be quite meaningless because the people in charge has changed.
+We can say that Brachet, Jullian, Outrebon, Tamisier, Siché Chol, Courbon, Miotto were certainly elected over the last three mandates.
+The presences.csv is better at visualizing when the mandates changed.

 ```sh
 uv run python build_presence_matrix.py data_taluyers/json -o presence.csv